With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.

 - If your mortgage is “above water,” (meaning you have equity in your house) you may be able to refinance your mortgage, receiving lower monthly payments.
-Check with your local Roanoke mortgage broker… or contact us and we can connect you with a reputable one.
+Check with your local Salem mortgage broker… or contact us and we can connect you with a reputable one.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in Roanoke like us at Cross Properties, Inc., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Roanoke VA area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You may be able to quickly sell your home to a real estate investor that’s reputable in Salem like us at Cross Properties, Inc., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Salem VA area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.